maxmckenzie/dachi-documentation/docs/101_How_It_Works/01_The_Structure.md

 It is good practice to componentize code for a website.
 Dachi supplies this through the use of Modules.
 Modules are simply folders in the **/src/** directory, and the usage of modules is more of a theoretical concept.
 A Module should implement a single concept in your project.
 A Module can communicate with other Modules with ease.
 Doctine (for models) and Twig (for templating) both support namespacing, in these cases we automatically namespace to the module name.

-For example, let's say we are developing a project to help a small business manage their a list of their suppliers, place orders with suppliers and manage clients.
+For example, let's say we are developing a project to help a small business manage a list of their suppliers, place orders with suppliers and manage clients.

 We would typically attempt to split the project into it's core components, and then build the controllers under these components.
 In this case we would have a structure similar to the one shown.
 ```
 |-- Suppliers